cloudwalk/brlc-dev-ex/packages/chainshot/README.md

 - Test fails with: `There are still running snapshot scenarios`

-  - Ensure every `startScenario` is paired with `endScenario` inside the same test.
+  - Ensure every `startChainshot` is paired with `stopChainshot` inside the same test.

 - No arrows for token movements in the diagram